reset, I don't know how to access the server. What is the

 is not updated with the new version.

 Check if your DNS settings are correct.
 If you have a proxy

-server, configure it to let the appliance by-pass the proxy
+server, configure it to let the server by-pass the proxy

 | My seminar